opensearch-project/dashboards-assistant/DEVELOPER_GUIDE.md

   - Runs all Cypress tests headlessly in the Electron browser.

-To run the Cypress tests, you must have both OpenSearch and OpenSearch-Dashboards running with the Alerting plugin.
+To run the Cypress tests, you must have both OpenSearch and OpenSearch-Dashboards running with the ML Commons plugin.

 If you are running Cypress tests with OpenSearch-Dashboards development server, pass these 2 options to `yarn start`:
 1. `--no-base-path`: opt out the BasePathProxy.